takakotucker/search-the-movie/README.md

 ###### KNOWN BUG:

-- Navigation tab from deeper level doesn't work - need fixing
+- Some css issues - eg, showing person icon on placeholder of TVs, movies, no margin on top etc

 ###### TODO:

-- Storybook would be nice way to debug....(First needs upgrtading react!)
+- Add Storybook ....(First needs upgrtading react!)
 - Add sass compiliation, currently only importing css...
 - Unit tests to be completed
+- Should it be auto-complete rather than render on click?